 Can fajita and taco seasonings be used interchangeably?

 Because I make my own seasonings, in a pinch, I wouldn't hesitate doing it.
 If I promised my kids fajitas or tacos, the difference wouldn't be enough for me to disappoint them.
 Would they notice?
 I'm not sure.
 The difference between my two blends, while definitive, is relatively subtle.
 Why?
 The absence of citric acid or tomato powder and corn flour or corn starch, along with additives and preservatives evens the playing field somewhat, meaning: If one is substituting store-bought fahita seasoning for store-bought taco seasoning, the substitution will be evident.
-That being said, if you are snowed in with nothing more than a packet of one or the other in your pantry, whatever Tex-Mex fare you're serving will taste different than expected, but, you're at no risk of ruining your family's dinner!
+That said, if you are snowed in with nothing more than a packet of one or the other in your pantry, whatever Tex-Mex fare you're serving will taste a little bit different than expected, but, you're at zero risk of ruining your family's dinner -- enjoy it!

 Tex-Mex Campstove or Stovetop Chicken Fajitas:

 The difference between fajita & taco seasoning is: More than "just a little bit of this & a little bit of that".: Store-bought, 1-ounce seasoning packets yield and use 4 tablespoons of seasoning per 1 pound of protein.
 My 4-ounce homemade fajita and taco blends yield and use: 2 tablespoons of seasoning per 1 pound of protein.

 Special Equipment List: Click on the Related Article links below, and, with each detailed recipe, you'll get a list of the hardware you'll need to prepare it!

 Cook's Note: ~ "Yes Virginia, there is such as a thing as a Taco Ring!"
 (One of my "I can't believe I am posting this posts".) ~, can be found in Categories 1, 13, 17, 19 or 20.
 Perfect for picnics or tailgates!